ElementsProject/lightning/doc/lightning-decode.7.md

   or `LIGHTNING:`) as specified by the BOLT 11 and BOLT 12 specifications.
 - a *rune* as created by lightning-commando-rune(7).
+- a *emergency\_recover* starting with clnemerg1 which contains the content of emergency.recover file.

 It may decode other formats in future.